-RCC strategies such as the Asset Management Strategy, (draft) Local Growth Management Strategy/ future Redland Town Plan, TWCM Plan and Financial Strategy 2012-2022 will be key documents to drive RW towards achieving its goals.
+RCC strategies such as the Asset Management Strategy, (draft) Redland City Plan, TWCM Plan and Financial Strategy 2016-2022 will be key documents to drive RW towards achieving its goals.

 1.4 Redland Water's stakeholders

 RW places great importance on engaging with stakeholders, as well as maintaining and strengthening current relationships to improve the way it operates.
 Table 1-1 outlines a number of its key stakeholders and the associated requirements.